-I have a Dietitians of Canada-accredited bachelor’s degree in nutrition (with a focus on dietetics), and I work online to help people stop dieting and relearn normal eating.
-I’m 34 years old, and I’ve been doing nutrition stuff professionally (mostly in hospitals) since 2004.
-In fall 2014, I will embark on a 9-month dietetic internship.
+I have a Dietitians of Canada-accredited bachelor’s degree in nutrition, and I work online to help people stop dieting and relearn normal eating.
+I’m 36 years old, and I’ve been doing nutrition stuff professionally (mostly in hospitals) since 2004.
+In 2015, I completed my dietetic internship and became a registered dietitian.

 I’ve completed the Academy of Nutrition and Dietetics-approved Treating the Dieting Casualty workshop, where I learned how to teach people eating competence.